 If you'd rather limit the requests that your customers can see, perhaps to research a particular project, or to show a limited roadmap, then you can do that in Feedback with a few tweaks.

-One way is to assign the relevant requests to a certain module, and then assign all of your customers to that module.
+One way is to assign the relevant requests to a certain Product Area, and then to give your customers visibility of that Product Area.
+You could put other requests that you want to hide in a Product Area and keep it internal only.
 This would result in your customers only being able to see the requests you've assigned to that module.

 If you've also decided to prevent customers from submitting requests, then you can create private requests by default, so that only team members can see them.
 Then, if you want customers to see them, you can simply make them public.

 This is a good way of limiting what customers can see in terms of requests, while still benefitting from priorities and research opportunities.

 Another way of limiting the requests that are visible to your customers is to moderate them first.
 You can turn on request moderation by going to Settings > General.
 Any new requests that come in and are set to "Not Reviewed" will be invisible to customers until you've changed the status.

 This means you don't have to worry about your customers seeing requests until you've reviewed them yourself.
 Reviewing in this context means that you change the status to "Awaiting Feedback".